-PRC Cybersecurity Law, the first national-level law to address cybersecurity and data privacy protection.
+In China, the main legislation on data protection is PRC Cybersecurity Law, the first national-level law to address cybersecurity and data privacy protection.
 Following this, there has been an abundance of implementing regulations and guidelines (herein referred to as Guidelines) proposed, issued or revised to flesh out the essentials and concepts introduced under the PRC Cybersecurity Law.
 These include, non-exhaustively:

 National Standard of Information Security Technology – Personal Information Security Specification (PIS Specification), effective from May 1, 2018 (a revised draft is currently circulated for consultation);